anasgauba/Mobile-Agents/README.md

 The red nodes are the ones that are on fire.
 The purple border on the nodes is the agent.

 Wo did which part?
-It is hard to explain this because many of the functions where done with both of use working together on them, so each function is nut necessarily written by one of us.
+It is hard to explain this because many of the functions were created with the contribution from both of us.
 The functions written by both of use are:
 In BaseStation:
 start()
 Agent()